That Time I Told My Wife I Wanted to Quit My Job

 The desktop app I mentioned earlier flopped for various reasons, but this new project… I really thought I had something special.
 (We all do, probably.)

 I kept working nights and weekends, for 3 whole years I did this.
 "Stripe for software licensing", I told myself.
-I utlimately launched around October, 2016.
+I ultimately launched around October, 2016.
 My 5 year "launch" anniversary is coming up.
 It's been a hard journey, through late nights, through burnout, through impostor syndrome, but it's been good.

 But I'm getting ahead out myself here —